 Transportation in Lake Louisa State Park

 There are lots of parking options in general at Lake Louisa State Park.
 They are also very accommodating with RVs, so if there are any issues, they do have overflow parking available near the piers for anyone that needs it.
 Of course, the campground is the easiest place to park your RV.
-Once you're parked there are natural trails all around the park, providing easy access to each of the lakes.
+Once you're parked, there are natural trails all around the park, providing easy walking access to each of the lakes.

 Campgrounds and parking in Lake Louisa State Park

 For youth groups, the park also provides three primitive campsites that can each hold up to 20 people.
 They are all just south of the Equestrian Campground on Lake Nellie Road.
 There are no hookups, but they each have picnic tables and fire rings for cooking and eating.
 Pets are allowed but must be restrained at all times.
 Reservations are required and can be made up to 11 months in advance.

 If you’ve decided that you just can’t live without bringing your horse along with you on your RV trip, you can camp with it at the primitive equestrian sites.
 This campground, located along Lake Nellie Road, includes five horse corrals, picnic tables, BBQ grills, campfire rings, water access, and a vault toilet.

 Just to the southwest of Bear Lake, your horses will love it here as much as you will.
 You can also bring your other four-legged family members as long as you keep them on a leash or otherwise restrained at all times.
 You can enjoy all the scenery while they enjoy grazing in the nearby pasture.
 To get these great sites, though, you’ll need to make reservations.